 Cluster migration can be done in different ways depending on requirements and plans.

-All backups are compressed with lzop, to restore the data you can
+All backups are compressed with lzop.
+To restore the data you can

-usually use the following:
+usually use the following command:

-lzop -cd "$FILE_NAME" | psql "$DATABASE_NAME"
+lzop -cd "$FILE_NAME" | psql "$DATABASE_URL"

 A backup API is available, that allows you to list, create, and restore from backups programmatically.